tegemenozyurek/SE4458-Midterm-Project/README.md

 2. **API Versioning:** The API supports versioned endpoints for compatibility and flexibility.
 3. **Database:** MySQL is used for data storage, ensuring scalability and reliability.
 4. **Paging:** All endpoints returning lists support paging for efficient data handling.
-5. **Swagger Documentation:** The API includes integrated Swagger for easy testing and documentation.

 ### Assumptions:
 - Users are categorized as **Host**, **Guest**, or **Admin** with appropriate roles and permissions.